 Let me explain what I mean…

 Take my newest story (The Threesome is Just the Beginning).
 A glance at the blurb will tell you it features a couple (Holly and Nick) and an exchange student living with them (Amber).
 Amber acts as a catalyst, making Holly and Nick’s sex life a lot more interesting!
 The tricky bit with this story was choosing the moment to set things in motion.
 When I first began, with a blank screen in front of me, my initial instinct was to provide a lot of context.
-I drafted (and quickly) deleted a scene where Holly and Nick were debating whether to host an exchange student, one where were setting off from home to meet her at the airport, another as they waited for her in the arrivals hall, and another which covered the highlights of sharing their home with Amber for a year.
-The trouble was, they all started the story too early, long before anything interesting was going to happen.
+I drafted (and quickly) deleted a scene where Holly and Nick were debating whether to host an exchange student, a scene where they were setting off from home to meet her at the airport, another as they waited for her in the arrivals hall, and another which covered the highlights of sharing their home with Amber for a year.
+The trouble was, they all started the story too early, long before anything interesting happened.
 In the end, the opening scene is set almost eleven months into Amber’s year-long stay with Holly and Nick, and the key moment is when a stranger (a girl Amber has picked up) walks into the kitchen.
 I had to hold back from starting the story until something interesting happening… (I could have started a little later, when Holly sees Amber and the strange girl kissing, but the opening I used lets me introduce Holly and Nick more effectively, so that’s the one I went with).

 See what I mean.
 Start the story as late as possible.